IT2901-G06/VR-in-construction-workplace/README.md

 - [Obi Rope](https://assetstore.unity.com/packages/tools/physics/obi-rope-55579)
 - [VR Interaction Framework](https://assetstore.unity.com/packages/templates/systems/vr-interaction-framework-161066)

+### 4. Install Oculus integration

+1. In the Unity editor, open the folder "Assets\BNG Framework\Integrations\Oculus Integration"
+2. Double click the module in that folder which is called "OculusIntegration.unitypackage".
+3. Select everything and install.
+4. In the top window bar, click "VRIF" -> "VRIF Integrations"
+5. Check the "Oculus Integration" option.

-### 3. Fix Pink Prefabs caused by Missing Materials
+### 5. Fix Pink Prefabs caused by Missing Materials
 If you did not have the packages downloaded beforehand, prefabs will appear **pink** due to missing materials.

 For the **SimpliCity Construction Yard**, **Big Warehouse**, and **VR Interaction Framework** packages: